imalitavakoli/learn-frontend-env-setup/README.md

 - **[Live Server (Five Server)](https://marketplace.visualstudio.com/items?itemName=yandeu.five-server)**: This extension is developed by *Yannick* and it launches a development local Server with instant updates, highlights and PHP support.

-- **[file-icons](https://marketplace.visualstudio.com/items?itemName=file-icons.file-icons)**: This extension is developed by *file-icons* and it shows File-specific icons in VSCode for improved visual grepping.
+- **[file-icons](https://marketplace.visualstudio.com/items?itemName=file-icons.file-icons)**: This extension is developed by *file-icons* and it shows File-specific icons in VS Code for improved visual grepping.

 - **[HTML CSS Support](https://marketplace.visualstudio.com/items?itemName=ecmel.vscode-html-css)**: This extension is developed by *ecmel* and it enables CSS Intellisense for HTML.